 Keep it simple — You don’t want to get too crazy with an overload of characters and a complicated plot, unless you want to see your listener’s eyes glaze over.
 Set the stage, introduce a few solid characters, and keep the plot running on track.

 Change your tone of voice — Nobody likes a monotone storyteller.
 Change the tone and speed of your voice to match the moments in your story.
 If something scary is about to happen, maybe slow down and lower the tone of your voice.
-If the scene is hectic, talk in a fast pace to mirror how your characters feel.
-You’ll set the mood and have your audience feeling similar to how your characters feel.
+If the scene is hectic, talk in a fast pace to set the mood and mirror how your characters feel.
 And always remember to be enthusiastic!

 Pause for dramatic effect — This is a fool proof way to create suspense, and have your listener eagerly waiting to hear what comes next.